They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 The main drawback is that it can affect your bone marrow, leading to a shortage of white blood cells.

 This makes you vulnerable to infections.
-If this happens, the drug is stopped immediately so the bone marrow can heal.
+If this happens, the drug is stopped immediately to heal the bone marrow.

-Therefore, if you take Clozapine, you will need weekly blood tests for the first 6 months and 2 weekly blood tests after that.
+Therefore, if you take Clozapine, you will need weekly blood tests for the first six months and two weekly blood tests.

 It can also cause: